Vasu7389/ReactJs-Interview-Question/README.md

 ---
-title: "ReactJs Interview Question 2023"
+title: "ReactJs Interview Question 2023 [50+ Questions]"
-description: "Find the top React job interview questions for 2023 for beginners, frontend developers, junior developers as well as for experienced developers which might help you cracking your next interview."
+description: "Find the top React job 50+ Questions interview questions for 2023 for beginners, frontend developers, junior developers as well as for experienced developers which might help you cracking your next interview."
 githubPath: "https://github.com/Vasu7389/ReactJs-Interview-Question-2023"
 ---

-<span style=" font-size: 0.8rem; border-bottom: 1px solid grey;"> Updated Dec 30, 2022 </span>
+<span style=" font-size: 0.8rem; border-bottom: 1px solid grey;"> Updated Jan 04, 2023 </span>

-Here you'll find the top React job interview questions for 2023 for beginners, frontend developers, junior developers as well as for experienced developers which might help you cracking your next interview.
+Here you'll find the top 50+ React job interview questions for 2023 for beginners, frontend developers, junior developers as well as for experienced developers which might help you cracking your next interview.

 ## ReactJs